-Last year Rolex introduced a thinner “Datejust” model, now they’re back at Baselworld 2017 with a subtle redesign.
-The end result has been applauded by most.
-While many horology aficionados have been so distracted by all the other timely releases they haven’t noticed, but were here to shed some light.
+In 2016 Rolex introduced a thinner “Datejust” model, they then followed it up back at Baselworld 2017 with a subtle redesign.
+An end result that was applauded by most, while many horology aficionados were distracted by all the other timely releases.
+Now updates continue as Rolex rolls out some new dial design in 2018.

 Rolex has clearly done a make-over on the new version of their “Datejust”.
 But, fortunately it seems like they went with a less is more approach that seems quite appealing.
 Although the watch is still stated to have a 41mm diameter.
 They have managed to craft it in such a manner that balanced out the proportions and has resulted in a slimmer fit and look.
 But, the main enhancement was equipping the “Datejust” with the 3235 caliber movement.